wp-plugins/mobiloud-mobile-app-plugin/tags/2.1.1/readme.txt

 We support Google's Admob and Adsense out of the box, and a number of other networks, but you can add any HTML code to display your banners!

 = Make it simple to share your content =
 To grow your site and business, sharing is everything.
 It's like free marketing!
 And with your mobile app, you'll encourage **sharing with a single tap** via all social media sites, email or SMS – simple!
+We support all major social networks, Whatsapp, Readibility and Instapaper among other services.

 = App analytics =
-With support for Google Analytics, you will be able to **track downloads, usage, and other statistics** in real time – so you’ll have complete visibility and transparency over the success of your mobile app.
+With support for Google Analytics, you will be able to **track downloads, usage, and other statistics**, so you’ll have complete visibility and transparency over the success of your mobile app.

 = What some of our customers say about it =